jessegerroir/node_task_app/README.md

 # Node Task Application

-A simple RESTful API built using node.js and MongoDb.
+A simple RESTful API built using node using express.js and MongoDb.
 It includes proper authorization and uses javascript asynchronously.

 It has 10 endpoints: